bsatroop53/bsatroop53.com/about/mirrors.md

 While the troop website is currently hosted by Seth Hendrick, a former Troop 53 member and Eagle Scout, the source code of the website is hosted on [GitHub](https://en.wikipedia.org/wiki/GitHub) and [GitLab](https://en.wikipedia.org/wiki/GitLab).
 GitHub and GitLab are platforms for software developers, and allows for multiple people to contribute to or backup software projects.

-There are three parts to this website:
+There are two parts to this website:

 * [BSA Troop 53 Website Files](@Model.Site.Config["github"]) - The markdown and photos of the website itself.
 * [Pretzel](https://github.com/xforever1313/pretzel) - The static website generator.
-* [StaticWebsitesCommon](https://github.com/xforever1313/StaticWebsitesCommon) - Helper methods to make a statically generated website.

 ### Zip Files